-In rare bipartisan display, Democrats back Trump on China trade probe
+In rare bipartisan display, U.S. Democrats back Trump on China trade probe

 3 Min Read

-WASHINGTON (Reuters) - Three senior Democratic senators, in a rare show of bipartisanship, urged U.S. President Donald Trump to stand up to China as he weighs launching an investigation of its intellectual property and trade practices.
+WASHINGTON, Aug 2 (Reuters) - Three senior Democratic senators, in a rare show of bipartisanship, urged U.S. President Donald Trump to stand up to China as he weighs launching an investigation of its intellectual property and trade practices.

 Senate Democratic leader Chuck Schumer encouraged the Republican president to skip the investigation and go straight to action against China.